 Join BrainSTEPS CO!

-Colorado’s BrainSTEPS CO will be accepting NEW TEAMS and NEW TEAM MEMBERS for the 2018-19 school year beginning in August of 2018.
+Colorado’s BrainSTEPS CO will be accepting NEW TEAMS and NEW TEAM MEMBERS for the 2018-19 school year from June through mid-September of 2018.
 To participate in this nationally recognized professional development opportunity:

-- Districts/BOCES identify a team of 4-6* or more professionals who are interested and have the flexibility to serve as BrainSTEPS CO team members (BrainSTEPS CO Best Practices). *4-6 person teams are recommended.
+- Districts/BOCES identify a team of 4-6* or more professionals (multi-disciplinary) who are interested and have the flexibility to serve as BrainSTEPS CO team members (BrainSTEPS CO Best Practices). *4-6 person teams are recommended.
 Exceptions may be made based on district/BOCES needs.

-- Each BrainSTEPS CO team member will submit a BrainSTEPS CO application in fall 2018 – check back here for the application (spring 2018).
+- Each BrainSTEPS CO team member will submit a BrainSTEPS CO application in fall 2018 – Application to join BrainSTEPS CO.

-- Those accepted to the BrainSTEPS CO program attend the full two-day new team member training (fall 2018).
+- Those accepted to the BrainSTEPS CO program must attend the full two-day new team member training (November 14-15, 2018).

-- District/BOCES identify one person who will oversee their BrainSTEPS CO team as the team leader (this person must be identified on the application packet prior to the training.)
+- District/BOCES identify one-two persons who will oversee their BrainSTEPS CO team as the team leader (this person must be identified on the application packet prior to the training.)

 - All BrainSTEPS CO team members must also attend the follow up capacity building training (spring 2019).